Recent Posts

 Make an Inventory List

 Make a list of each electronic that’s in a box or package.
-It can be as simple as a notecard with items and a group-item label, describing what items are in the package.
+It can be as simple as a list on your phone or a notecard with items and a group-item label describing what items are in the package.

 Referencing your list will save you a lot of time and headache when unpacking and putting things back together once the move is over.